Skip to content

 Example:

-Account Auto-Discover uses an e-mail address to look up information that is required to configure software.
-Given an email EduardDell@example.com, a list of possible AutoDiscover servers is generated.
-The client contacts the name AutoDiscover.company.test to provide the information.
+Account AutoDiscover uses an e-mail address to look up information that is required to configure software.
+Given an email user@company.test, a list of possible AutoDiscover servers is generated.
+The client contacts the name autodiscover.company.test to provide the information.
 If that information is not found, the client tries to send the request to the domain name.
 If the information still is not retrieved, the client can use a manual configuration.

 For example, the client tries these servers:

-• AutoDiscover.example.com
+• autodiscover.company.test

-• example.com
+• company.test

 Each server is sent an HTTP Post command.
 The post data is an XML request for a certain type of information.
 E-mail account configuration will be the first use.
 The XML contains information that helps execute the request.
 For mail, the information includes the e-mail address, the protocols that the client software supports, the Web browser that is installed, the type of proxy that is being used, and the types of authentication that can be used.
 The post is sent for servername/AutoDiscover/AutoDiscover.xml.
 The server name is defined according to the process described earlier in this topic.